 Step into Kinder, Step into Prep

-The Program provides explicit learning for blind and vision impaired children and their parents in braille, large print, maths, English, sensory skills and O&M.
+The Step into Kinder, Step into Prep Program provides parents and students with explicit learning in braille, large print, Maths, English, sensory skills and orientation and mobility.

-All materials are provided, including braille readers to take home, tactual learning concrete materials, and home-based lesson resource guides – to ensure the learning continues at home for both parents and children.
+Materials provided in these sessions include take home braille readers, tactual learning materials, and home-based lesson resource guides – to ensure the learning continues at home for both parents and children.